-The City will not be using CDBG funds directly to ameliorate the barriers to affordable housing.
+The City will not be using CDBG funds directly to ameliorate the barriers to affordable housing by constructing new affordable units.
 There is a shortage of funding to address the housing needs in the community, particularly the barriers to affordable housing.
-The City does review and, when appropriate, support the development of Low Income Housing Tax Credit (LIHTC) properties and other properties for low-income residents.
+The City does review and, when appropriate, give its approval to the development of Low Income Housing Tax Credit (LIHTC) properties and other properties for low-income residents.
 Additionally, because the greatest percent of low-income residents fall into one or more of the Fair Housing Act protected classes, the City does provide a level of assistance by maintaining a Fair Housing Officer, funded through CDBG Administration funds.
 Generally, the City's policies to not hamper the development of affordable housing and it does review and indicate to the state its approval for all viable LIHTC applications.
 At this time 4 properties have been approved by the state and 2 are operational.
 The Main Street Redevelopment Plan includes the possibility of mixed-use development and the improvements being made with CDBG and other funds will encourage developers to include mixed income housing in the area.
+Unfortunately, League City has no Federally-designated Opportunity Zones as the percent of poverty-level households is small.